lusmdl/MySimRacingButtonBox/README.md

 ### Software Installation and Setup

-You can either use the precompiled HEX file or compile the firmware yourself.
-Follow the steps below for a smooth setup:
+> You can either use the precompiled HEX file or compile the firmware yourself.

 1. **Install PlatformIO**
    - Set up PlatformIO in your preferred development environment (e.g., VSCode or Atom) by following the official [installation guide](https://platformio.org/install).